mattdibi/redox-keyboard/redox-w/README.md

 ###### Hook up the receiver

-Hook up the ST-Link debugger to the receiver board you assembled.
+Hook up the ST-Link debugger to the receiver board you assembled without the Arduino.
 You need to connect only the `VCC`, `GND`, `SWDIO` and `SWCLK` pins of the receiver board like this:

 | ST-Link Debugger | Receiver board |
 |------------------|----------------|